Sidney Warburg: 1931

 In October 1931, Warburg received a letter informing him that Hitler had spent all the 10 million and needed new financing.
-Back in Germany, he met Hitler again in his home where he asked "500 million marks to make a revolution or 200 million marks for acquiring power legally".
-Warburg, having telegraphed its bankers received a refusal message.
-He is visited by Hermann Göring and Julius Streicher and literally gets caught in part by Göring who accuses him of avarice.
+Back in Germany, he met Hitler again in his home, where he asked for "500 million marks to make a revolution or 200 million marks for acquiring power legally".
+Warburg, having telegraphed his bankers, received a refusal message.
+He was visited by Hermann Göring and Julius Streicher and was literally caught in part by Göring, who accused him of avarice.
 After having complained to Hitler about the behavior of his lieutenant, he received a letter of apology from Göring and next a visit from Von Heydt and Gregor Strasser.
-He eventually passes on the final response of its sponsors: $15 million at most.
-The amount is divided into three transfers: one at Mendelsohn & Co., Amsterdam, where he travels to with Von Heydt, the other in the Rotterdamsche Bankvereniging, Rotterdam, where he goes to with Gregor Strasser, and the third at Banca Italiana in Rome with Göring.
-In Rome, Italo Balbo and Cesare Rossi receive them, he and Göring.
+He eventually passed on the final response of his sponsors: $15 million at most.
+The amount was divided into three transfers: one at Mendelsohn & Co., Amsterdam, where he traveled with Von Heydt; the other in the Rotterdamsche Bankvereniging, Rotterdam, where he went with Gregor Strasser; and the third at Banca Italiana in Rome with Göring.
+In Rome, Italo Balbo and Cesare Rossi received them, him and Göring.